Emergency

 If your diabetes is controlled and you are healthy use a pumice stone to smooth corns and calluses.
 Do not use corn plasters or sharp objects to remove them.
 If you can see and reach your toenails, trim them regularly.

-Keep blood flowing in feet
+Keep the blood flowing in feet

 Put your feet up when sitting to prevent swelling.
 Wiggle your toes and move your ankles up and down for five minutes.
 Do not cross your legs for long periods, it may cause tingling and numbness.
 Do not smoke.
 It reduces blood circulation.
 Be active every day.